Magotchi/lpid-core-documents/LPID core documents.md

 #### Section 2

 The State Central Committee shall in addition consist of all legislative district chairmen, all county central committee chairmen, and all state committee persons selected by the county central committees.
 Each of the above members of the state central committee shall be entitled to vote at all meetings of the state central committee and the State Conventions as delegates.
-The quorum for meetings of the State Central Committee shall be one-fourth of the members of the State Central Committee, or two-thirds of the number of committee members present when the meeting is called to order, whichever is greater.
+The quorum for meetings of the State Central Committee shall be one‐fourth of the members of the State Central Committee, or two‐thirds of the number of committee members present when the meeting is called to order, whichever is greater.
 Notice of meetings of the State Central Committee must be sent to all committee members at least 14 days prior to a meeting, except that this notice requirement may be waived if all members of the committee are present.

 #### Section 3: County Central Committee